Exactly Solvable Phase Transition in a Cavity-Coupled 1D Ising Chain

-The procedure shown above makes the picture of superradiant phase transition more clear even in the well-known Dicke model \cite{dicke1954}.
+The procedure shown above makes the picture of SRPT more clear even in the well-known Dicke model \cite{dicke1954}.
 Applying a partial mean-field approximation to the spins in Dicke model yields the following form.

 Here, $m^x$ denotes the magnetization in the $x$-direction.
-When $g$ becomes sufficiently large and the second term dominates, it can be seen that a superradiant phase transition occurs at finite temperature, where magnetization along the $x$-direction emerges.
-In this case as well, it is a typical second-order phase transition.
-The critical coupling constant in this simple effective Hamiltonian can be exactly obtained as follows.
-(See Appendix \ref{appendixA} for the proof.)
+In this case as well, it shows a typical second-order phase transition.
+The critical coupling strength in this simple effective Hamiltonian can be exactly obtained as follows.